Glossary · AI from A to Z

 Zero-shot

-Asking an AI to perform a task without giving any examples.
+Asking an AI to perform a task without providing any examples.
 "Write a press release about our product launch."
 Works for simple tasks — for complex or stylistically specific tasks, few-shot (with examples) is better.

 The most common abbreviations